 Bernie Ecclestone says he will return to the board of the company which runs Formula 1 following his indictment on bribery charges in Germany.

-as a director of F1 parent company Delta Topco ahead of a trial that is likely to start in April.
+The 83-year-old has stepped down as a director of F1 parent company Delta Topco ahead of a trial that is likely to start in April.

 He denies allegations that he bribed a German banker who is serving a jail sentence for receiving the payment.